gsoules/MkDocs/digital-archive/docs/relationships/reference-items.md

 ![Example of a cover image](reference-items-1.jpg)

-In search results, a cover image appears with a manila colored matte around the image to help distinguish its reference item from the item for the image itself.
-In the example below,
+**Cover image in search results**

-image 16193 on the left is the cover image for Reference item 15143.
+In search results, a cover image appears with an icon that looks like a paperclip attached to a document.
+The icon lets you know that there is more to the item than just the image.
+In the example below, item 11562 on the left is the image used as the cover image for Reference item 13579.
+If you clicked on item 11562 you would see the item for that particular image.
+If you clicked on item 13579 you would see the reference item for Annie Clark as shown in the screenshot above.

 ![Example of a cover image](reference-items-5.jpg)